streamnative/kop/docs/security.md

 ## KoP authentication

 > **Tip**
-> For more details of Kafka authentication, see [Kafka security documentation](https://kafka.apache.org/documentation/#security_sasl).
+> For more details about Kafka authentication, see [Kafka security documentation](https://kafka.apache.org/documentation/#security_sasl).

 To forward your credentials, `SASL-PLAIN` is used on the Kafka client side.
-The two important settings are `username and `password`:
+The two important settings are `username` and `password`:

 * The `username` of Kafka JAAS is the `tenant/namespace`, in which Kafka’s topics are stored in Pulsar.